debashishthakur/db-GPT/README.md

 ## Contributing
 We welcome contributions to improve db-GPT.
 Whether it's adding new features, improving accuracy, or expanding database compatibility, your input is valuable.
 Feel free to fork this repository and make a pull request.

+##Note
+This project is still under construction and there is a large room for improvement.
+This sequence to sequence model is trained on a very small dataset and is only meant for learning purposes.
+(This project was a part of an assignment that was assigned to me by an organisation)